Superconductivity and Disorder Effect in TlNi$_2$Se$_{2-x}$S$_x$ crystals: Abstract

-In summary, after our first discovery of SC with $T_C$=3.7 K in TlNi$_2$Se$_2$, we grew successfully a series of TlNi$_2$Se$_{2-x}$S$_x$ (0.0 $\leq$ $x$ $\leq$2.0) single crystals.
-We found that SC with $T_C$=2.3K also emerges in TlNi$_2$S$_2$ crystal, which appears to involve heavy electrons with an effective mass $m^*$=13$\sim$25 $m_b$, as inferred from the normal state electronic specific heat and the upper critical field, $H_{C2}(T)$.
-It was found that the $T_C$ value and superconducting volume fraction in the this system changes with the disorder degree induced by the partial substitution of S for Se, which may provide some information to understand the mechanism of SC in these new Ni-chalcogenide superconductors.
+In the end, we synthesized successfully a series of TlNi$_2$Se$_{2-x}$S$_x$ (0.0 $\leq$ x $\leq$ 2.0) single crystals.
+The superconductivity with \textit{T}$_{C} _{N}$(H), occurs in TlNi$_2$Se$_{2-x}$S$_x$, with increasing of the S content, $\textit{x}$.
+On the other hand, it was found that the \textit{T}$_C$ value in the TlNi$_2$Se$_{2-x}$S$_x$ crystals is related to the disorder, characterized by the RRR, which is induced by the partial substitution of S for Se.
+We suggest that TlNi$_2$Se$_{2-x}$S$_x$ system provides an example to study the effect of disorder on the multi-band superconductivity.

-This work is supported by the National Basic Research Program of China (973 Program) under grant No. 2011CBA00103, 2012CB821404 and 2009CB929104, the Nature Science Foundation of China (Grant No. 10974175, 10934005 and 11204059) and Zhejiang Provincial Natural Science Foundation of China (Grant No. LQ12A04007), and the Fundamental Research Funds for the Central Universities of China (Grant No.2013FZA3003).
+This work is supported by the National Basic Research Program of China (973 Program) under grant No. 2011CBA00103, 2012CB821404 and 2015CB921004, the Nature Science Foundation of China (Grant No. 11374261, and 11204059) and Zhejiang Provincial Natural Science Foundation of China (Grant No. LQ12A04007), and the Fundamental Research Funds for the Central Universities of China.